qrpaper/qrpaper/README.md

 3. It has a robust economic model, capable of long-term and sustainable growth.

 ## Introduction
-qrpaper is a project that helps crypto projects publish whitepaper on Bitcoin with **WhitePaper Sharding Technology**.
+qrpaper is a project that helps crypto projects inscribe whitepaper on Bitcoin with **WhitePaper Sharding Technology**.
 It converts the whitepaper into plain text format of markdown, and after splitting it into sentences, encodes each sentence into a QR code, signs it, and inscribes it on Bitcoin